-Tsukuba International School has information sessions once per month to allow parents to come and visit the school, observe some classes, and talk to the school staff.
+Tsukuba International School has information sessions once every two months to allow parents to come and visit the school, observe some classes, and talk to the school staff.
 If you would like to have more information about the school, these information sessions are a perfect opportunity for you to see the school in action.
 Click here to make a reservation to attend one of the information sessions.

 These dates can also be seen in our school calendar.